-This is why Rule #4 of the Rebellion states “We understand that you can’t outrun your fork.”
+This is why Rule #4 of the Rebellion states “We understand that we can’t outrun our fork.”

-Let’s tie together our discussion on “man boobs” with our philosophy on fitness: you’re eating too much, and your body is choosing to store these calories wherever it sees fit.
+Let’s tie together our discussion on “man boobs” with our philosophy on fitness: we’re eating too much, and our body is choosing to store these calories wherever it sees fit.

-Unfortunately in your situation, it’s choosing to store them in your chest area.
+Unfortunately in this situation, it’s choosing to store them in our chest area.

-Over time, your body will respond by burning fat from certain areas, in a certain order (again, this is out of your control).
+Over time, our body will respond by burning fat from certain areas, in a certain order (again, this is out of our control).

-As your body fat percentage drops far enough, it should start to remove the body fat from your pectoral area.
+As oour body fat percentage drops far enough, it should start to remove the body fat from your pectoral area.

 PATH ONE: Count every single calorie consumed.
 Every meal and morsel is recorded, no matter what.
-You can use a food journal, a calorie counting app like MyFitnessPal, etc.
+We can use a food journal, a calorie counting app like MyFitnessPal, etc.

 It’ll teach you a lot about the food you eat, and yourself.

-As for how many calories you SHOULD eat, you can use our Total Daily Energy Expenditure (TDEE) Calculator.
+As for how many calories we SHOULD eat, se our Total Daily Energy Expenditure (TDEE) Calculator.

 It works, but boy is it challenging:

-PATH TWO: follow our “simple plate” approach from our Healthy Eating Guide: learn portions, and start making slightly better choices.
+PATH TWO: follow our “simple plate” approach from our Healthy Eating Guide.
+Learn portions sizes, and start making slightly better choices.
 Focus on getting enough protein and veggies and cut back on liquid calories.

 I know that overhauling one’s diet is easier said than done.

-But it’s time to take a proactive approach to your nutrition.
+But it’s time to take a proactive approach to nutrition.